Reduced clique graphs: a correction to "Chordal graphs and their clique graphs": Reduced clique graphs and clique trees

 We note that $(T'-f)\cup e$ cannot be a clique tree, since it has one more edge in common with $T$ than $T'$ does.
 Therefore we choose a vertex $v\in V(G)$ so that the maximal cliques containing $v$ do not induce a subtree of $(T'-f)\cup e$.
 Let $T''$ be the subtree of $T'$ induced by the maximal cliques containing $v$.
 Then $f$ is in $T''$, or else $T''$ would be a subtree of $(T'-f)\cup e$.
 This means that $v$ is in $D\cap D' = C\cap C'$.
 So both $C$ and $C'$ are in $T''$, but they are not in the same component of $T''\backslash f$, because in that case $(T'-f)\cup e$ would contain a cycle.
 So $e$ joins two vertices of $T''$ that are in different components of $T''\backslash f$.
 Thus $(T''-f)\cup e$ is a subtree of $(T'-f)\cup e$, and we have a contradiction that completes the proof. \end{proof}

-\begin{proof}[Proof of \textup{Theorem \ref{maintheorem2}}] We have already noted that every clique tree is a spanning tree of $C_{R}(G)$.
+\begin{proof}[Proof of \textup{Theorem~\ref{maintheorem2}}] We have already noted that every clique tree is a spanning tree of $C_{R}(G)$.
 Let $T$ be a clique tree of $G$.
-Then $T$ is a maximum-weight spanning tree of $C(G)$ by Lemma \ref{weighted-clique-graph}.
-But every edge of $T$ is an edge of $C_{R}(G)$, by Proposition \ref{clique-tree-edges}.
+Then $T$ is a maximum-weight spanning tree of $C(G)$ by Lemma~\ref{weighted-clique-graph}.
+But every edge of $T$ is an edge of $C_{R}(G)$, by Proposition~\ref{clique-tree-edges}.
 Since $C_{R}(G)$ is a subgraph of $C(G)$ it follows that $T$ is a maximum-weight spanning tree of $C_{R}(G)$.

 For the other direction, we let $T$ be a maximum-weight spanning tree of $C_{R}(G)$.
 We claim that $T$ is also a maximum-weight spanning tree of $C(G)$.
 To prove this claim, let $e$ be an arbitrary edge of $C(G)$ that is not in $T$, let $C$ and $C'$ be the maximal cliques of $G$ joined by $e$, and let $P$ be the path of $T$ that joins $C$ and $C'$.
 If $e$ is an edge of $C_{R}(G)$, then the weight of $e$ is no greater than the weight of any edge in $P$, since $T$ is a maximum-weight spanning tree of $C_{R}(G)$.
 Therefore we assume that $e$ is not an edge of $C_{R}(G)$.
-Now it follows from Proposition \ref{CRG-path} and the definition of a legitimate weighting that the edges in $P$ all have weight strictly greater than the weight of $e$.
+Now it follows from Proposition~\ref{CRG-path} and the definition of a legitimate weighting that there is a path from $C$ to $C'$ such that the edges in this path all have weight strictly greater than the weight of $e$.
+From considering, say, Kruskal's algorithm, we now see that the edges in $P$ all have weight strictly greater than the weight of $e$.
 In either case, the weight of $e$ does not exceed the weight of any edge in $P$.
-This implies that $T$ is indeed a maximum-weight spanning tree of $C(G)$, and thus $T$ is a clique tree of $G$ by Lemma \ref{weighted-clique-graph}.
+This implies that $T$ is indeed a maximum-weight spanning tree of $C(G)$, and thus $T$ is a clique tree of $G$ by Lemma~\ref{weighted-clique-graph}.

 To complete the proof, we let $e$ be an arbitrary edge of $C_{R}(G)$.
 We will prove that $e$ is in a maximum-weight spanning tree of $C_{R}(G)$.
 We let $C$ and $C'$ be the maximal cliques joined by $e$.
 Let $T$ be an arbitrary maximum-weight spanning tree of $C_{R}(G)$, so that $T$ is a clique tree by the previous paragraph.
 If $e$ is in $T$ then we have nothing left to prove, so assume that $P$ is the path of $T$ joining $C$ to $C'$, where $P$ contains more than one edge.
-Proposition \ref{clique-tree-path} shows that $P$ contains an edge, $f$, with weight equal to the weight of $e$.
+Proposition~\ref{clique-tree-path} shows that $P$ contains an edge, $f$, with weight equal to the weight of $e$.
 Now $(T-f)\cup e$ is a maximum-weight spanning tree of $C_{R}(G)$ that contains $e$, and we are done. \end{proof}